kfiry77/10bot/README.md

 - [ ] Bug Fix: user-token header is not needed due to 10bis change of API, need to find other way to preserve authentication on the machine.
 - [ ] Fix the holidays, to block only non-working day.
 - [ ] Add the deployment in Microsoft Azure using Azure function.
-- [ ] Add Report generation.
+- [x] Add Report generation.
+  - [ ] Make the report formatter generic, for various kinds of files.
-- [ ] Find a way to send it: website or message.
+- [ ] Send the generated, report into Google or other share.